This is an ultralight PCT Gear list for those thru-hiking the Pacific Crest Trail in 2025.

 Here is a list of all the best rain jackets for the Pacific Crest Trail.

-Light and strong cooking gear is need for thru hiking the PCT.
+Light and strong cooking gear is needed for thru-hiking the PCT.
 It does not need to be expensive, nor does it need to be the highest quality.
 It just needs to work.
 The list below is all you need to cook and eat on the Pacific Crest Trail.

 - Titanium Spoon